 The annual cycle of evaluation and assessment is completed with a Self-Study Assessment Report by the supporting Academic Unit.
-The coordinating committee of the postgraduate program leading to the degree of MSc in Architectural and Structural Rehabilitation of Historic Buildings and Complexes reflects on the self-study outcomes and presents the academic unit's faculty assembly with recommendations and suggestions for corrective action.
+The coordinating committee of the postgraduate program "Policies and Applied Methods for the Protection of the Environment" reflects on the self-study outcomes and presents the academic unit's faculty assembly with recommendations and suggestions for corrective action.

-The postgraduate program leading to the degree of MSc in Architectural and Structural Rehabilitation of Historic Buildings and Complexes implements a consistent and transparent plan pertaining to PRINCIPLE 9: ON-GOING MONITORING AND PERIODIC INTERNAL EVALUATION OF POSTGRADUATE STUDY PROGRAMMES.
+The postgraduate program "Policies and Applied Methods for the Protection of the Environment" implements a consistent and transparent plan pertaining to PRINCIPLE 9: ON-GOING MONITORING AND PERIODIC INTERNAL EVALUATION OF POSTGRADUATE STUDY PROGRAMMES.
 An abundance of statistical data and associated analysis is published through the information management system of the institutional QAU that enables not only thorough assessment of established practices and procedures but also promotes deliberations and reflections leading to further improvements for the program and the student experience and its content/course delivery.

 Principle 9: On-going monitoring and period evaluation of postgraduate study programmes lic internal

-Fully compliant Х
+Fully compliant

-Substantially compliant
+Substantially compliant х

 Partially compliant

 Non-compliant

-- Work out a more detailed plan for introduction of new topics, subjects and courses as well as content to keep the program up to date with trends in technology like e.g. VR/AR in monument restoration. - Organize events where various stakeholders to explain the possibilities of mobility, job opportunities, and to give the opportunity to graduates to showcase their work etc.
+- Engage an external advisory board in a transparent organized manner for annual evaluation of the program - Work out a more detailed plan for introduction of new topics, subjects and courses as well as content to keep the program up to date with trends in technology like e.g. advances in process modelling and simulation as well as legislation, regulations and new national and international rules pertaining to the environment and its protection.